 Research methods

-This cross-sectional study used the data of 847 hospital personnel, including 104 doctors, 613 nurses, 67 medical laboratory scientists, 54 specialist technicians, and 9 surgical assistants.
+This cross-sectional study used the data of 847 hospital personnel, including 104 doctors, 613 nurses, 67 medical laboratory scientists, 54 specialist technicians, and nine surgical assistants.
 Of them, 29 participants notified the hospital of having at least one NSI in 2017.
-The chi-square and Fisher’s exact tests were used to compare categorical variables.
+The 2 and Fisher’s exact tests were used to compare categorical variables.
 Multiple logistic regression analysis and the Sobel test were used to assess the risk of NSIs.

 Research results

-Overtime work, body weight, and medical specialty were significantly associated with NSIs.
-After adjustment for risk factors, heavy overtime work was an independent risk factor for NSIs, and healthy body weight and nursing specialty were independent protective factors against NSIs.
-Also, after adjustment for risk factors, medical personnel with healthy body weight has half as many NSIs as those with unhealthy body weight; the proportion of NSIs in doctors with healthy body weight was 0.2 times that in doctors with unhealthy body weight; the proportion of injuries among residents was 17.3 times higher than that among attending physicians; the proportion of injuries among junior nurses was 3.9 times higher than that among experienced nurses; the proportion of injuries among nurses with heavy overtime work was 6.6 times higher than that among nurses with mild overtime work; and the proportion of injuries among residents was 19.5 times higher than that among junior nurses.
+Overtime work, body weight (BW), and medical specialty were significantly associated with NSIs.
+After adjustment for risk factors, heavy overtime work was an independent risk factor for NSIs, and healthy BW (HBW) and nursing specialty were independent protective factors against NSIs.
+Also, after adjustment for risk factors, medical personnel with HBW had half as many NSIs as those with unhealthy BW (UHBW); the proportion of NSIs in doctors with HBW was 0.2 times that in doctors with UHBW; the proportion of injuries among residents was 17.3 times higher than that among attending physicians; the proportion of injuries among junior nurses was 3.9 times higher than that among experienced nurses; the proportion of injuries among nurses with heavy overtime work was 6.6 times higher than that among nurses with mild overtime work; and the proportion of injuries among residents was 19.5 times higher than that among junior nurses.
 Heavy overtime work mediated the association of medical specialty with NSIs.

 Research conclusions

 Heavy overtime work and low professional experience were associated with an increased NSI risk, particularly among resident doctors.
-Maintaining a healthy body weight had a protective effect against NSI for resident doctors and junior nurses.
+Maintaining HBW had a protective effect against NSI for resident doctors and junior nurses.

 Research perspectives

-In addition to promoting the use of safety needles and providing infection control education, managers should review overtime schedules, and medical personnel should be encouraged to maintain a healthy body weight.
+In addition to promoting the use of safety needles and providing infection control education, managers should review overtime schedules, and medical personnel should be encouraged to maintain an HBW.

 REFERENCES